UU-tracktech/tracktech/CameraProcessor/README.md

 # Camera Processor

-The job of the camera processor is to detect all potential subjects and track the subjects that have been selected by the camera operators using the Interface.
+The job of the camera processor is to detect all potential subjects and track the subjects that have been selected by the camera operators using the interface.
-The camera operators only see the detections within a frame, and the subjects they started tracking.
+The camera operators only see the detections within a frame and the subjects they started tracking.
 The tracking of subjects is performed over multiple cameras, notifying the camera operator when a subject is re-identified.